open-resources/problem_bank_scripts/src/problem_bank_scripts/README.md

 ## Creating a PR
 To automatically have your generated Markdown question committed to Github with a draft PR created for it, add the `--create-pr` flag to the command.
 Make sure `WRITE_PATH` in your `.env` file is set correctly.

+`gh` must be installed and authenticated for this to work.
+- To install, follow the instructions at [https://github.com/cli/cli#installation](https://github.com/cli/cli#installation).
+- To authenticate, run `gh auth login`.

 ## GPT
 > [!WARNING]